DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 ## PyTorch implementation

 Adding a softmax cross entropy loss at the end of a PyTorch model is very easy.
-So common that they don’t even want you to have to type "softmax"...
+They don't even make you type "softmax"...

 ```python
 labels = ...